Revisiting Multivariate Time Series Forecasting with Missing Values: Experiment

-Since the last two kinds of methods are not designed for MTSF-M tasks, we also study their variants by combining them with the current SOTA time series imputation method \textbf{TimesNet}~\citep{wu2022timesnet} to build a two-stage framework, where TimesNet imputes and they predict.
-To simulate a practical scenario where the ground truth for missing values is unavailable during inference, TimesNet is trained on each dataset with a 10\% missing rate and then imputes the observed data with 20\%, 40\%, 60\%, and 70\% missing rates.
+\paragraph{Implementation Details.} Several forecasting baselines are not originally designed for MTSF-M settings.
+We therefore construct two-stage variants by combining them with SOTA imputation model \textbf{TimesNet}~\citep{wu2022timesnet}, which which imputes missing values before forecasting.
+To simulate a practical scenario where ground truth for missing values is unavailable during inference, TimesNet is trained with a 10\% missing rate and then used to impute datasets with 20\%, 40\%, 60\%, and 70\% missing rates.
 The original models and the variants are denoted as \textbf{Original} and \textbf{Imputed}, respectively.
-More baseline details are in \cref{app:Baselines}.
+More details are provided in~App.~\ref{app:Comparison_Evaluations}.

-\paragraph{Implementation Details.} We use Adam optimizer \citep{kingma2014adam} to learn the parameters of all models with $10^{-3}$ learning rate.
-The unified-variate attention of \MODEL is configured with 2 layers and 4 heads, while the predictor is implemented as a simple 2-layer MLP.
-Both historical and future time window sizes are set to 24 for all methods, following the setting of BiTGraph~\citep{chen2023biased}.
-The patch length is set to 8, so every time series in a time window is patched into three tokens.
-The entire dataset is divided into training, validation, and testing sets with ratios of 60\%, 20\%, and 20\%.
-Hyperparameters of all baselines are consistent with their original papers.

-\textbf{Metrics.} In our experiments, we use Mean Absolute Error~(MAE) and Mean Squared Error~(MSE) to evaluate the forecasting performance of different methods.
+\textbf{Training.} We evaluate forecasting performance using Mean Squared Error (MSE) and Mean Absolute Error (MAE).
+Our training cost is in App.~\ref{app:Training_Cost}.